TeamYogaBlade2/android_kernel_lenovo_b8000-new/README.md

 WHAT IS THIS?
 =============

-Linux Kernel source code for the device bq Aquaris 5
+Linux Kernel source code for the device Lenovo YOGA Tablet 10 based on bq Aquaris 5

 BUILD INSTRUCTIONS?
 ===================